MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/azure-search/code-examples.md

 using NUnit.Framework;
 using System.Collections.Generic;

-// Create an Azure AI Client from a connection string, copied from your AI Studio project.
+// Create an Azure AI Client from a connection string, copied from your Azure AI Foundry project.
 // At the moment, it should be in the format "<HostName>;<AzureSubscriptionId>;<ResourceGroup>;<ProjectName>"
 // Customer needs to login to Azure subscription via Azure CLI and set the environment variables var connectionString = TestEnvironment.AzureAICONNECTIONSTRING;